 can be changed or canceled by its creator at any time, for any reason, during that individual’s lifetime.

 Note: A trust must meet Fannie Mae’s revocability and other eligibility requirements at the time the loan is delivered.
 Trust eligibility is not affected if the trust documents contain a provision that the trust will, in the future, become irrevocable upon the death of one of the settlors.
-However, such a change in the trust structure after delivery of the mortgage loan may affect the eligibility of the trust as a borrower in a subsequent loan transaction.
+However, such a change in the trust structure after delivery of the mortgage loan may affect the eligibility of the trust as a mortgagor in a subsequent loan transaction.

 determining that both the trust and the mortgage satisfy Fannie Mae eligibility criteria and documentation requirements;